 The Hamburg chicken is another great foraging bird that will lay between three and four eggs per week.
 The Hamburg is a relatively small breed, so it doesn’t need as much food to keep it healthy.
 However, the Hamburg is known for being relatively vocal, so it might not be the best option for urban backyards.

-How to organize the coop
+How to Organize the Coop

 There are three key things to consider when setting up the chicken coop: it must be spacious, predator-proof, and equipped with all the necessary accessories.